 The first opportunity for public comment on the development of the roadmap occurred at the March 2017 annual meeting of the Society of Toxicology during a National Toxicology Program-hosted session, “Developing a Strategic Roadmap to Establish New Approaches for Evaluating the Safety of Chemical and Medical Products in the United States.”
 Subsequent opportunities for public comment during the development of the roadmap occurred at the ICCVAM Public Forum (May 23 at the National Institutes of Health [NIH] in Bethesda, Maryland) and the National Toxicology Program Board of Scientific Counselors meeting (June 29 at the National Institute of Environmental Health Sciences in Research Triangle Park, North Carolina).

-A draft of the roadmap was released for public comment on the NTP webpage on August 14; this draft was discussed at the 2017 SACATM (September 18-19 at NIH in Bethesda, Maryland).
+A draft of the roadmap was released for public comment on the NTP webpage on August 14; this draft was discussed at the 2017 SACATM meeting (September 18-19 at NIH in Bethesda, Maryland).
 Comments collected from SACATM and the public were considered and incorporated into a final draft that was reviewed by ICCVAM committee members.

 Three Federal Register Notices that referenced the roadmap effort were published during this time period:

 - 82 FR 19071 - ICCVAM Notice of Public Meeting; Request for Public Input (25 April 2017)

 - 82 FR 20484 - National Toxicology Program Board of Scientific Counselors; Announcement of Meeting; Request for Comments (2 May 2017)

 - 82 FR 37885 - SACATM; Announcement of Meeting; Request for Comments (14 August 2017)